 5. Fall back to a taxable account

-In this case, you might consider selecting more aggressive investments such as stocks if you have at least five years to invest the money.
+In this case, you might consider selecting more aggressive investments like stocks if you have at least five years to invest the money.
 One tax advantage from owning stocks is that you won’t be liable for capital gains taxes until you actually sell the stock and realize the gain.
 So if you can let the money ride for years until you need it, you can defer the taxable gain.

 Regardless of which path you take to fund your child’s education, it’s smart to begin as soon as possible.
-That allows you to take the most advantage of all the possible options, but more importantly it allows your money more time to compound, letting your money earn money.
+That allows you to take the most advantage of all the possible options, but more importantly, it allows your money more time to compound, letting your money earn money.
 Still, it’s a nice bonus if you can add special tax breaks in addition to doing right by your child.